nextgis/docs_ngmobile/source/main.rst

    General settings.

-Here you can select one of the themes from Light & Dark and select for compass settings.
+Here you can select the theme (Light or Dark) and tune up compass settings.

 "Map" settings allow to change basic settings of the map (see :numref:`ngmobile_settings_map_pic`).